This Year’s Last Mile Delivery Trends to Watch for Improving Your Ecommerce Supply Chain

 With more facilities dedicated to fulfilling orders, you can dedicate different micro warehouses for different types of deliveries and distribute your inventory accordingly.
 You could have one space for next-day and same day deliveries stocked with your most popular products and another one that provides a slower fulfillment time frame.

-This might not happen in 2021, but with more companies testing and disrupting the space, self-driving vehicles or trucks will impact last mile delivery in the foreseeable future.
 Any ecommerce company needs to be aware of this kind of trend, even if it might be several years off.
 Self-driving vehicles, drones, and robots will become important factors in enhancing last mile delivery options.
 Once automation reaches the point where it can offer high reliability and same-day delivery, their adaptation will be near universal across the fulfillment landscape.

-7. The Gig Economy & Crowdsourcing
+7. The Gig Economy and Crowdsourcing

 The last mile delivery business has begun to see the emergence of technology-based solutions that utilize crowdsourcing and the gig economy to deliver products to the end customer.
 This has come to be known as the Uberification of the fulfillment space.
 Independent owners of delivery vehicles can be connected with companies that need their orders delivered in specific areas.
-The technology that enables this doesn’t require upfront capital investment required in traditional fulfillment and so there are less barriers to entry.
-Essentially, if you have a car or truck you can become the last mile part of a company’s supply chain.

 Crowdsourcing last mile delivery isn’t without its challenges.
 There is some concern that you will have less visibility with crowdsourcing than they would with traditional fulfillment methods, since it requires a web of independent contractors that you will have to rely on.
 If something goes wrong with a delivery the responsibility still falls on you to correct the error.